Jinja2 Templating#

 Arithmetic#

 You can perform arithmetic within Jinja2 expressions.
-In the example below, the volumes of cyan, magenta, and yellow colorants are calculated based on a total color volume:
+Below, the volumes of cyan, magenta, and yellow colorants are calculated from a total color volume:

 task.yml